Drowsy Driving: Eight Deadly Myths About Driving Fatigue BustedUpdated Dec. 14, 2020

 Myth: I’m young, driver fatigue will not affect me

 Wrong again.
 While being fit and healthy is always a positive thing, being young may mean you are more susceptible to driver fatigue.
 Teenagers and young adults need more sleep on average than older people, at roughly 9 to 9.5 hours a night.
 Plus, teen drivers are far less likely to get good-quality sleep, due to hormone fluctuations and changes to their circadian rhythms.
 Add a busy schedule of school, work, studying, extracurricular activities and social time into the mix and the risk of driving while fatigued becomes significant.

-Research also suggests that young drivers exhibit poorer judgment that older drivers.
-Not only are you more likely to feel tired, you are more likely to make dangerous decisions as a result.
+Research also suggests that young drivers exhibit poorer judgment than older drivers.
+Not only are you more likely to feel tired, but you are also more likely to make dangerous decisions as a result.

 Myth: Driving while tired is only dangerous if you feel sleepy